Natural-Language-Interfaces-CG/charter/charter-nli.md

 The scope of this CG is threefold:

 1. It seeks consensus for best practices pertaining to the publication of natural language interfaces in the Web of Data.
-2. We will collaborate to enhance testing and benchmarking environments for natural language interfaces for the Web of Data.
+2. The CG will collaborate to enhance testing and benchmarking environments for natural language interfaces for the Web of Data.
 3. The core goal is to improve the reusability as well as quality and efficieny of NLIWoD systems by introducing best practices.

 ### Out of Scope

 The following features are out of scope, and will not be addressed by this working group.

-* We will not develop new NLIWoD systems.
+* The CG will not develop new NLIWoD systems.

-### Success Criteria
+### Criteria towards Recommendation Proposals

 In order to advance to [Proposed Recommendation](https://www.w3.org/2015/Process-20150901/#RecsCR "Proposed Recommendation"), each specification is expected to have at least two independent implementations of each of feature defined in the specification.